-At the end of the on time, Q1 is turned off and the current through RON is again diverted to Vcc.
-Thus the current through RON, which charges CT during the on time, contributes to supplying power to the chip during the off time.
+At the end of the on time, Q1 is turned off and the RON current into TON is again diverted to Vcc.
+Thus the current through RON, which charges CT during the on time, contributes to supplying control power during the off time.